SkroxiousDM/SkroxiousDM/docs/1.Start_ Here/Character Creation Primer.md

 |19|You can easily roll a coin through the base of your figures and do so habitually when your mind wanders.|
 |20|Whether or not you need to, you prefer wearing a hood at all times.
 Maybe it makes you feel safe.
 Or maybe you're just trying to hide an early developing bald spot.|

-### Alignment

-Alignments are reserved for creatures from the outer planes and creatures tightly connected to them (such as, for example, paladins and clerics).

 # Finishing Touches
 You should now have all the information you need to start building a solid player character.
 You know where your character has lived the majority of their life, the composition of their family, and the important relationships that have helped define them.
 You also know some of their personality quirks, their fears, and their likes and dislikes.
 You also may have a character secret.
 All that’s left is to turn this information into a cohesive story.
 Take the information you’ve gathered and stitch it all together, interpreting what you need to along the way.

 Remember that if a result or two from your rolls doesn't quite work for your character concept, you can ask your Dungeon Master to reroll or disregard the result entirely.
 And, of course, don’t forget to choose a race and class.